 - Drive safely.
-This sounds obvious, but you can always try to establish good driving habits.
+This sounds obvious, but you can always try to establish good habits when behind the wheel.
 That’ll help keep you out of trouble and keep your rates low.

 - Try to get discounts.
 Many insurers offer special discounts for things like bundling your policies, having multiple cars on your policy, or even being a good student.

-- Take a defensive driving course.
-These types of classes can show insurers that you have made a strong effort to improve your driving.
-You could even get a defensive driving course discount on your insurance.
+- Take a defensive driver class.
+These types of classes can show insurers that you have made a strong effort to improve your motoring skills.
+You could even get a defensive driving course discount.
 And, who knows, you might learn a thing or two.

-- Compare car insurance quotes.
+- Compare quotes.
 Your current insurer might charge you more than another one would.
 You might be able to find a better price by shopping around and comparing quotes between companies.

 Frequently Asked Questions

-How far back will insurers go back in your driving record?
+How far back will insurers go back in your driver history?

 The length of time that insurers will look back at your driving record will vary by company and by which state you live in.
 But it’s common for car insurance companies to look back at your record for the past three or five years.

 How long will tickets affect my rates?

-Tickets will affect your rates for as long as they appear on your driving record.
+Tickets will affect your rates for as long as they appear on your record.
 It depends on your state, but tickets can typically go off your record after two to five years or even one year in some states.

 Can I check my driving record on my own?

-Almost every state has an online system where you can access your driving record.
-You can usually check your driving record on your own using your state’s DMV website.
+Almost every state has an online system where you can access your driving history.
+You can usually check your record on your own using your state’s DMV website.
 Be sure to have the following information handy: